-Qualitative flow field results are shown in Fig.~\ref{fig:FPOC_ flowfieldresutls} at snapshot $t=0.625s$.
+Qualitative flow field results are shown in Fig.~\ref{fig:FPOC_ flowfieldresutls} at snapshot $t=0.625$ s.
 The development of the periodic vortex inside of the cavity between 0.2 and 0.3 meters is a prominent feature in the velocity field across FOM and PMOR results.
-However, it's important to note the the vortex shows higher-frequency content not captured in both PMOR methods, while in both the GPOD and APG methods, the vortex exhibits lower frequency and more coherent shapes.
-Another attribute that is important to highlight is the periodic structure of the flow-field through the top of the cavity.
-As the flow passes over the cavity and the periodic vortex shedding occurs, the oscillation in the fluid flow create a periodic structure in the channel.
+However, it is important to note the the vortex shows higher-frequency content not captured by either PMOR methods, while in both the GPOD and APG methods, the vortex exhibits lower frequency and more coherent shapes.
+Another attribute that is important to highlight is the periodic structure of the flow field through the top of the cavity.
+As the flow passes over the cavity and the periodic vortex shedding occurs, the oscillation in the fluid flow creates a periodic structure in the channel.
 What is interesting to note is that the phase of this structure in both PMOR methods does not align with the structure in the FOM.
 In fact, the structure seems slightly shifted to the right for both GPOD and APG.
-The discrepancies in phase of the structure are likely due to the accumulation of errors in the low-dimensional approximation through several cycles of vortex shedding.
-Future work will consider symplectic time-integration and embeddings to appease accumulation error over time.
+The discrepancies in the phase of the structure are likely due to the accumulation of errors in the low-dimensional approximation through several cycles of vortex shedding.
+Future work will consider symplectic time integration and embeddings to appease accumulation error over time.
 Overall, despite the lack of high-frequency structure, the velocity field reconstruction results qualitatively agree with the FOM.
 On the other hand, the PMOR pressure fields show vastly different structure than the FOM.
-However, it's important to highlight that the phase shift previously discussed is also present in the pressure field.
-Specifically, a high-pressure region is generated in the FOM at $t=0.625s$ as the vortex roll-up on the left corner of the cavity begins.
+However, it is important to highlight that the phase shift previously discussed is also present in the pressure field.
+Specifically, a high-pressure region is generated in the FOM at $t=0.625$ s as the vortex roll-up on the left corner of the cavity begins.
 In both PMORs, the roll-up has already detached from the left corner and has begun approaching the right wall.
 Furthermore, the FOM vortex roll-up on the left corner is adjacent to a prominent negative pressure region.
 In both PMOR results, this negative pressure region is higher in amplitude and is closer to the right wall, indicating that the vortex shedding phase is ahead of the FOM.